+Secure

-Secure: Domains that have DNSSEC deployed correctly.
+Domains that have DNSSEC deployed correctly.

+Insecure

-Insecure: Domains that have yet to deploy DNSSEC.
+Domains that have yet to deploy DNSSEC.

+Bogus

-Bogus: Domains that have deployed DNSSEC but have done it incorrectly.
+Domains that have deployed DNSSEC but have done it incorrectly.

+Indeterminate

-Indeterminate: Domains for which it is not possible to determine whether these domains use DNSSEC.
+Domains for which it is not possible to determine whether these domains use DNSSEC.

-A DNSSEC-enabled validating resolver still resolves #1 and #2; only #3 and #4 result in a SERVFAIL.
-You may already be using DNSSEC validation without realizing it, since some ISPs have begun enabling DNSSEC validation on their recursive name servers.
+A DNSSEC-enabled validating resolver still resolves Secure and Insecure; only Bogus and Indeterminate result in a SERVFAIL.
+As of mid-2022, roughly one-third of users worldwide are using DNSSEC validation on their recursive name servers.
 Google public DNS (8.8.8.8) also has enabled DNSSEC validation.

 Do I need to have special client software to use DNSSEC?

 No. DNSSEC only changes the communication behavior among DNS servers, not between a DNS server (validating resolver) and a client (stub resolver).
 With DNSSEC validation enabled on your recursive server, if a domain name does not pass the checks, an error message (typically SERVFAIL) is returned to clients; to most client software today, it appears that the DNS query has failed or that the domain name does not exist.

-- Since DNSSEC uses public key cryptography, do I need Public Key Infrastructure (PKI) in order to use DNSSEC?
+Since DNSSEC uses public key cryptography, do I need Public Key Infrastructure (PKI) in order to use DNSSEC?